 Ian Williams, Business Advisor at Outset Cornwall

-Ian Williams is a business advisor at Outset Cornwall, with a lifetime of experience in finance for small business, working in a range of different financial settings, giving him a great insight into the best advice for small business.
-Ian has a wealth of knowledge on tax, bookkeeping best practice, legalities, and the day-to-day finances for small business.
+Ian Williams is a business advisor at Outset Cornwall, and has a lifetime of experience in finance for small businesses.
+Working in a range of different financial settings has given Ian a great insight and he has a wealth of knowledge on tax, bookkeeping best practice, legalities, and day-to-day finance for small businesses.

-Ian chats to our host Rich Gunton about the technicalities of filing your tax return with HMRC, various methods for maintaining effective bookkeeping strategies for sole traders, and the benefits of outsourcing some of the financial management aspects of your small business.
+Ian chats to our host Rich Gunton about accounting and bookkeeping for sole traders and small businesses.
+He discusses the technicalities of filing your tax return with HMRC, plus various methods for maintaining effective bookkeeping.
+He also outlines the benefits of outsourcing some of the financial management aspects of your small business.

-From what to think about when engaging an accountant, to the things involved with contracting a bookkeeper, there is much to learn from this discussion.
-Ian also chats about how best to prepare for business loans or investment into a small business.
+From what to think about when finding an accountant, to working effectively with a bookkeeper, small businesses can learn so much from this discussion.
+Ian also gives his advice on preparing for business loans or investment.